Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 <br>
 This application uses the LightstreamerClient class to connect to Lightstreamer Server and subscribe to the 30 items.
 The client library offers auto-reconnection and auto-resubscription logic out of the box.
 The status of the connection can be seen on the top right corener or in the bottom statys bar of the demo.
 A *DataGridview* object from System.Windows.Forms is used to display the real-time updates received from Lightstreamer Server.
 The application code implements a cell highlighting mechanism, too.

+At the top right of the form there are few controls that allow you to:
+ * dynamically  change the transport over which the client session with the Lightstremer server is based;
+ * reset the connection with the Lightstreamer server  to force a new client session;
+ * dynamically  change the max updates frequency allowed for the subscription, varying from unlimited to 1 update every 100 seconds.

 <!-- END DESCRIPTION lightstreamer-example-stocklist-client-dotnet -->

 ## Install

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:

  * Note that, as prerequisite, a windows system is required and the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out the project and follow the installation instructions provided with it.
  * Launch Lightstreamer Server.
  * Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-dotnet/releases) of this project and extract the application installer (look for a `setup.exe` file).
  * Execute the downloaded file `setup.exe` to install the application.
  * From the Start menu, go to the "Lightstreamer .NET Stock-List Demo" folder, and click the "DotNetStockListDemo.exe" link.

 ## Build

 To build your own version of the `DotNetStockListDemo.exe` executable, instead of using the one provided in the `deploy.zip` file from the Install section above, the example is comprised of the following source code and image files:
  * `Source/*`
  * `Properties/*`
  * `Images/*`

 To recompile the provided sources, you just need to create a project for a <b>Windows Application target</b>, then include the sources listed above.
 You should complete this project with the [Lightstreamer .NET Standard Client library](https://www.nuget.org/packages/Lightstreamer.DotNetStandard.Client/5.0.0-beta), to be used for the build process, trough NuGet.
 Follow these steps: